dahlek/nemesis_scripts/README.md

-Python scripts I frequently use to analyze the results of NEMESIS runs.
+Python scripts I frequently use to run NEMESIS or analyze results.

 mre_reader.py - plots measured spectra and error, and fitted synthetic spectrum, as reported by the *.mre file.